AlexanderZaytsev/active_model_pusher/README.md

 end
 ```

-When we push two different models into the general channel:
+We then push two different models into the general `dashboard` channel:
 ```ruby
 @post = Post.create
 @comment = Comment.create